Are you coping with Depression or Anxiety? Here are 6 depression coping skills, listen here.

 They may lose interest in activities that once were enjoyable, suffer from insomnia, have difficulty concentrating, remembering details or making decisions, and may contemplate or attempt suicide.
 Physical symptoms such as fatigue, unexplained pain or weight changes may also occur.

 But there are things you can do to ease your depression and start feeling better.
-One way is to connect with your spirituality.
+One way is to connect with your enlightenment.

 People with depression often have significant problems with work performance and social relationships.
 Depression is more common in women than men and typically begins in adulthood.